 Shopping

 Finally, Amex has its own shopping portal where you can redeem your points for a variety of items.
 These items include things like headphones, computers, cellphones, and other gifts.
 Don't use your points here.
-A recent example required 139,800 points for a $699 iPhone 13 mini, which means you'll get a dismal 0.5 cents per point in value.
+A recent example required 57,100 points for 2nd generation AirPods Pro, which normally retail for $249 (or less).
+In other words, you'll get a dismal 0.4 cents per point in value.

 Application Restrictions and Strategy

-For folks that have held this card in the past, whether you received a welcome offer or not, you won’t be eligible for the introductory offer on the Amex Green Card.
+For folks who have held this card in the past, or a few other Amex cards courtesy of semi-recently-added family language — whether you received a welcome offer or not — you won’t be eligible for the introductory offer on the Amex Green Card.
 The terms say this:

 In addition to the card-specific rules, it's important to understand the general American Express application rules for each type of card.